ajv-validator/ajv/README.md

 - _errorDataPath_: set `dataPath` to point to 'object' (default) or to 'property' when validating keywords `required`, `additionalProperties` and `dependencies`.
 - _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when custom messages are used (e.g. with [ajv-i18n](https://github.com/epoberezkin/ajv-i18n)).
 - _sourceCode_: add `sourceCode` property to validating function (for debugging; this code can be different from the result of toString call).
-- _processCode_: an optional function to process generated code before it is passed to Function constructor (in case of async schema it is called before transpilation).
-Starting from version 5.0.0 this option replaced the option `beautify` that formatted the generated function using [js-beautify](https://github.com/beautify-web/js-beautify) (the validating function is generated without line-breaks).
+- _processCode_: an optional function to process generated code before it is passed to Function constructor.
+It can be used to either beautify (the validating function is generated without line-breaks) or to transpile code.
+Starting from version 5.0.0 this option replaced options:
+  - `beautify` that formatted the generated function using [js-beautify](https://github.com/beautify-web/js-beautify).
 If you want to beautify the generated code pass `require('js-beautify').js_beautify`.
+  - `transpile` that transpiled asynchronous validation function.
+You can still use `transpile` option with [ajv-async](https://github.com/epoberezkin/ajv-async) package.
+See [Asynchronous validation](#asynchronous-validation) for more information.
 - _cache_: an optional instance of cache to store compiled schemas using stable-stringified schema as a key.
 For example, set-associative cache [sacjs](https://github.com/epoberezkin/sacjs) can be used.
 If not passed then a simple hash is used which is good enough for the common use case (a limited number of statically defined schemas).
 Cache should have methods `put(key, value)`, `get(key)`, `del(key)` and `clear()`.